 The following player settings are available:

 Enables or not Google Cast detection and layout.
 Default: true.
-This setting is not supported and automatically set to false for: 360 video, related/playlist layout, DVR streaming, audio-only, outstream ads and when our customer ad scheduler is used.
+This setting is not supported and automatically set to false for the following features: 360 video, DVR streaming, audio-only.

 In order for casting to work a valid player

 poster must be present as the receiver application will use the player

 Google Cast receiver app id.
 Since Radiant Media Player 4.0.6 we use the default receiver application from Google.
 You can develop your own and publish it with Google if needed.
 Default: ''.